WangNe2207/Py2C_new/README.md

 # Py2C

-This is the official Py2C tool of paper "High-Level Synthesis from Python to RTL for Deep Neural Networks on SoC System"
+This is the official Py2C tool of the paper "High-Level Synthesis from Python to RTL for Deep Neural Networks on SoC System"

 ## Version Requirements